facebookresearch/CausalMotifs/README.md

 ### Documentation
 This repository contains code to replicate the simulation results in the paper.
-We do not include data for replicating the internal FB results but include the code.
+We do not include data for replicating the internal FB results but note that the code architecture is the same as the simulation.

 ### Directions
 [placeholder]